 Women however look at a home improvement store differently.
 They don’t care about tools, grills, lawn mowers, table saws, home security systems or backup generators.
 Women like projects for the house.
 You take a woman into Lowe’s and she’s heading for the bathroom or kitchen area.
 The ceiling light section is also popular as is the paint display.
 If you want to really get her heart pumping, point her towards curtains or flooring.
 Women really like flooring projects.

 We walked in the front door and that’s where I made the huge mistake of the day.
 I said, “Why don’t you go look around while I get what I need for the cabinets?”
-There went my summer, I’m booked until October now.
+With that one sentence, I threw my entire summer straight out of the window.
+I’m booked until October now.

 While I loaded up with stripper, stain, polyurethane, brushes and sandpaper, Linda made a bee-line for the paint counter.
 After all, if I was re-doing the cabinets, the kitchen’s walls need to be re-painted, right?
 Of course we can’t have new paint in the kitchen without painting the living room, entryway, hallways, bathrooms and at least two of the bedrooms.

 “Wwwwatcha doing?”
 I asked with a trembling voice.

 “Picking out my new palette of colors,” she answered innocently.

 “How does paint on a wall get tired?
 It isn’t doing anything.”